MateuszLenczewski/MateuszLenczewski/README.md

 # Backend Developer and CS Student
 ### About Me
 ---
-I am a Bachelor's degree student majoring in Computer Science.currently working as a software developer at Sollers Consulting.
+I am a Bachelor's degree student majoring in Computer Science currently working as a software developer at Sollers Consulting.

 ### Languages and Tools
 ---